shashankag14/Computer-Vision-Exercises/README.md

 # HLCV
-Exercises on High Level Computer Vision
+Exercises on High Level Computer Vision course at Universität des Saarlandes, Germany.

-To run the python files in Jupyter notebook, use run.ipynb in respective folder.
+To run the python files in Jupyter notebook, please use run.ipynb in respective folder.